Agents of Mystery

-Agents of Mystery (미스터리 수사단) is an ongoing Korean reality competition show for Netflix.
+Agents of Mystery (미스터리 수사단) is a South Korean reality competition show broadcast by Netflix.

-Season 2 was announced by Netflix on August 7, 2025 with Gabee, a South Korean dancer, choreographer, and broadcaster joining Lee Yong-jin, John Park, Lee Hye-ri, Kim Do-hoon, and KARINA.
+Season 2 was announced by Netflix on August 7, 2025 with Gabee, a South Korean dancer, choreographer, and broadcaster joining Lee Yong-jin, John Park, Lee Hye-ri, Kim Do-hoon, and Karina.
 In September 2025, Netflix announced the second season would debut in February 2026.
+Season 2 was released on Netflix on February 27, 2026, and the setting was expanded outdoors.

 Synopsis

 Six contestants made up of popular Korean celebrities work together to solve mysteries and complete occult-themed missions as secret agents.

 Contestants

 There are six contestants per season: